-It’s getting spooky at Wordsworth House this autumn
+Go wild at Wordsworth House this half-term

-You’ll find reproduction toys and dressing up clothes – in all sizes – in the children’s bedroom, a giant magnetic storytelling game and drawing materials in the Discovery Room, and, if the rain stays off, there are poetry stones to play with in the back courtyard.
+You’ll find reproduction toys and dressing up clothes – in all sizes – in the children’s bedroom, quills and ink to write with in the clerk’s office, a giant magnetic storytelling game and drawing materials in the Discovery Room and café, and, if the rain stays off, there are poetry stones and skittles to play with in the back courtyard.

 Meanwhile, grown-ups can enjoy our latest exhibition, chat to the costumed servants or explore our award-winning heritage garden.